MQTT v5 introduced many new features and changed how some existing features work.

 In v3.1.1 this information was usually sent as JSON encoded data as part of the payload.

 This isn’t a problem if the payload is text data but if the payload is binary data then it will need to be converted using Base64 encoding.

-User properties can be set:
+User properties can be set in all packet types:

 Publish user properties are sent to the destination.

 Topic aliases were introduced in MQTT-SN and are mechanism for reducing the size of published packets by reducing the size of the topic.

 A topic alias once established can be used in place of a topic string.

 So it the topic houses/house1/upstairs/light1 had an alias or 1 then this could be used in place of the topic string when publishing messages.